sarthak182/binance-trading-bot/README.md

 Logs all actions including login, orders, OCO orders, and logout

-User-friendly Streamlit dashboard

 # Libraries Used

 streamlit – for UI/dashboard

-binance – official Python SDK for Binance API
+python-binance – official Python SDK for Binance API

 pandas – for displaying balances in table format